3/28/2024

 speaker

 Thank you.
 Ladies and gentlemen, we will now be conducting a question and answer session.
 If you would like to ask a question, please press star and one on your telephone keypad.
 A confirmation tone will indicate your line is in the question queue.
 You may press star and two if you would like to remove your question from the queue.
 For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
 Ladies and gentlemen, we will wait for a moment while we poll for questions.
-Our first question is from Thomas Strato with VTIG.
+Our first question is from Thomas Strado with BTIG.
 Please go ahead.

 speaker

-Thomas Strato
+Thomas Strado

 Hi, good morning.
 Good afternoon.
-This is Tom for Tom.
+This is for Tom.
 Thanks for taking our questions.
 So two for us.
-So first, for the planned study in TRD patients, is there an obvious criteria for patient stratification to enrich for patients who are likely to benefit from Expro?
+So first, for the planned study in TRD patients, is there an obvious criteria for patient stratification to enrich for patients who are likely to benefit from XPRO?
 And then question number two is, so for the recent EEG data that was presented, how established is the correlation between EEG changes and improvements in cognition and memory?
-Any additional insights will be helpful.
+Any additional insights would be helpful.
 Thank you.

 speaker